juice-shop/pwning-juice-shop/part1/happy-path.md

 ----

-There also also some secondary use cases that the OWASP Juice Shop covers.
+There are also some secondary use cases that the OWASP Juice Shop covers.
 While these are not critical for the shopping workflow itself, they positively influence the overall customer experience.